Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

 Step 2.
 From the "Utilities" folder, open Disk Utility Mac.

 Step 3.
-From the sidebar, select "Macintosh HD".
-You can see the hard drive format beneath its name at the top of the window.
+Select "Macintosh HD" from the sidebar, which will display the hard drive format beneath its name at the top of the window.

-If your Mac is in APFS format, you must erase the drive and reformat your Mac storage.
-But before that, make sure you back up your Mac, or else you will lose all your data.
+If your Mac is in APFS format, you'll need to erase the drive and reformat your Mac storage, but first, make sure to back up your data to avoid losing it.

 Now follow the steps to erase the drive: